genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    report only potential variant sites and exclude monomorphic ones (sites without alternate alleles).
 For this purpose, switch the option “Only report variant sites”. (default: checked)
-4. **Discard anomalous read pairs** option is used to skip anomalous read pairs in variant calling. (default: checked)
+4. The **Discard anomalous read pairs** option is used to skip anomalous read pairs in variant calling. (default: checked)
-5. **Maximum per-sample read depth to consider per position** option sets the maximum number of reads at the position to consider. (default: 250)
+5. The **Maximum per-sample read depth to consider per position** option sets the maximum number of reads at the position to consider. (default: 250)
 6. **Minimum number of gapped reads for an INDEL candidate** option.
 Typically, gapped alignments (like the ones from Unspliced with Bowtie2) can be used to